madebr/flatcc/README.md

 This function accepts the following arguments:

-`<name>` is a unique name on which all output variables/targets are based.
+NAME `<name>` is a unique name on which all output variables/targets are based.

 `DEFINITION_FILES` is a required argument.
 As argument, it expects a list of flatbuffer definition files.
 These sources must be available when